Royal sibling rivalry: Henry VIII, Richard III and other monarchs whose fate was determined by their brothers and sisters

 You might think that in the modern age the importance of the royal second sibling is outdated – we are, after all, past the days of high infant mortality.

 King George V was born the second son of the future Edward VII, but his elder brother, Albert Victor, known as Prince Eddy, died of pneumonia in his twenties, while his grandmother, Queen Victoria, was still on the throne.
 By that time Eddy had been linked to the Cleveland Street scandal, which involved a homosexual brothel, amid wider concerns over his character and abilities.
 (He has, however unconvincingly, even been identified as Jack the Ripper).
 His brother George, by contrast, was a formidable figure who, besides taking on Eddy’s engagement to Princess Mary of Teck in 1917, changed the name of the royal family from Saxe-Coburg-Gotha to Windsor.

 The first half of the 20th century saw two second sons accede to the throne – both important in shaping the form of the present monarchy.
 George V was of course succeeded by his eldest son, Edward VIII, the future Duke of Windsor, but Edward’s reign lasted less than a year, and he was never crowned.
 When he abdicated in order to marry the divorced Wallis Simpson, his younger brother was forced to step up to the plate.

 Diffident and reluctant – we’d come a long way from the power-hungry days of the medieval monarchy – George VI nonetheless saw the country through the dark days of Second World War.
-That example of dutiful service is still an ideal for his daughter, Elizabeth, today.
+That example of dutiful service would model an ideal for his daughter, Elizabeth II.

 This article was first published by HistoryExtra in April 2018